-Please bring your repeat medication request to the surgery.
+Please use online services or bring your repeat medication request to the surgery.
 All requests will be dealt with within 48 hours of receipt.
 However please allow 72 hours if you request your repeat medication from the pharmacy.

-The prescriptions will be available to collect from the surgery or a pharmacy of your choice (providing they are willing to collect your prescription from the practice)
+Prescriptions will be available to collect from the surgery or a pharmacy of your choice (providing they are willing to collect your prescription from the practice).

 Acute prescriptions requested before 11.00am will usually be available for collection after 3.00pm.